 Required Outcome/notes

 Assessment and investigation

 Assessment of significance Yes/No

 Assessment of heritage impact Yes/No

 Archaeological excavation Yes/No

 Archival photographic recording Yes/No

 Heritage approvals and notifications

-AHIP, section 140, section 139 exceptions etc. Yes/No
+AHIP, section 140, section 139 exceptions, section 60, exemptions etc. Yes/No

-Regulator relics/objects notification Yes/No
+Regulator Aboriginal objects / relics notification Yes/No

-Notification to Sydney Trains for s170 heritage conservation register Yes/No
+Notification to the appropriate agency for s170 heritage conservation register Yes/No

 Compliance with CEMP or other project heritage approvals Yes/No

 Stakeholder consultation

-Aboriginal stakeholder consultation Yes/No
+Consultation with Registered Aboriginal Parties Yes/No

-Artefact/heritage item management
+Management

 Retention or conservation strategy (e.g. items may be subject to long conservation and interpretation) Yes/No

 Disposal strategy Yes/No

 Short term and permanent storage locations (interested third parties should be consulted on this issue).
 Yes/No

 Control Agreement for Aboriginal objects Yes/No

-Appendix 6 - Template notification letter
+Appendix 5: Template notification letter